Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Data

-The Bible corpus contains 1,821 full and partial Bibles in 1,104 languages \cite{mccarthy-etal-2020-johns}.
-In order to have enough data to train word embeddings, we work with Bibles that are at least 75\% complete.\footnote{To work with a maximum number of languages, we only consider the complete Protestant Bible (e.g., all of the verses that appear in the English King James Version of the Bible).} This leaves us with 97 languages (many of the Bibles in the corpus only have parts of the New Testament translated, which is why this number is substantially smaller than the number of total languages represented in the corpus).
+\mysubsection{Wikipedia Corpus.} We use pre-processed Wikipedia dumps in 40 languages taken from \citet{al2013polyglot}.\footnote{Available online at \url{https://sites.google.com/site/rmyeid/projects/polyglot}.} The size of these Wikipedia corpora varies from 329,136 sentences (Tagalog) to 75,241,648 sentences (English), with an average of 9,292,394 sentences.
+For all of our experiments, we downsample each corpus to work with comparably sized data (details in Section \ref{sec:stab_wiki}).

-We consider two sets of languages with the Bible corpus: the languages that overlap with the set of Wikipedia languages, and languages that are not covered in Wikipedia.
-Twenty-six languages exist in both the Wikipedia and Bible corpora.
+\mysubsection{Bible Corpus.} We consider 97 languages from the pre-processed Bible corpus \cite{mccarthy-etal-2020-johns}:\footnote{Available by contacting \citet{mccarthy-etal-2020-johns}.} all languages for which at least 75\% of the Bible ($\geq23,326$ verses) is present.\footnote{To work with a maximum number of languages, we only consider the complete Protestant Bible (i.e., all of the verses that appear in the English King James Version of the Bible).} This excludes many languages for which there is only a partial Bible, e.g., just the New Testament, which would be insufficient for training word vectors.
+We consider two sets of languages with the Bible corpus: languages that overlap with the set of Wikipedia languages (26 languages), and all languages in the Bible corpus (97 languages).